New autoMobility II – Cooperative Road Traffic and Intelligent Traffic Control for the Mobility of the Future

 Flexible road charging for particularly congested routes could encourage people to switch to alternative routes or public transport, while innovative mobility solutions such as ridesharing can further relieve traffic congestion.
 Because they can run more frequently, automated trams and metros are able to transport larger passenger numbers.
 Finally, flexible working hours or working from home can also help to reduce rush hour traffic and commuter stress.

 Another future scenario focuses on quality of life in our cities.
 It illustrates how the use of carsharing fleets, automated parking and consolidated parcel delivery services can reduce traffic, making space for more attractive land uses.
 In an automated mobility pilot area, vehicles are parked in underground car parks.
 The space that this saves above ground can now be used for parks, promenades and children’s play areas.
 Local residents and people visiting the neighbourhood make use of an automated carsharing fleet.
+An intelligent parking management system encompassing both the spatial and time aspects helps to ensure optimal distribution of parked vehicles throughout the city, as well as generating additional revenue for the local authority.

 In addition, all packages sent to the neighbourhood are consolidated at logistics hubs, allowing last mile delivery of the collected packages to be carried out by a single provider.
 The fact that there are no longer several different delivery vehicles each carrying small numbers of packages reduces the overall volume of traffic in the area.